satellite-image-deep-learning/techniques/README.md

 * [AWS App Runner](https://aws.amazon.com/blogs/containers/introducing-aws-app-runner/) enables quick deployment of containers as apps
 * [AWS Athena](https://aws.amazon.com/athena/) allows running SQL queries against CSV files stored on S3.
 Serverless so pay only for the queries you run
 * If you are using pytorch checkout [the S3 plugin for pytorch](https://aws.amazon.com/blogs/machine-learning/announcing-the-amazon-s3-plugin-for-pytorch/) which provides streaming data access
-* [Amazon AppStream 2.0](https://aws.amazon.com/appstream2/) is a service to securely share desktop apps over the internet, see this post on [sharing access to ArcGIS Pro](https://www.esri.com/arcgis-blog/products/arcgis-pro/administration/arcgis-pro-streamed-from-the-cloud-yes/)
+* [Amazon AppStream 2.0](https://aws.amazon.com/appstream2/) is a service to securely share desktop apps over the internet
 * [aws-gdal-robot](https://github.com/mblackgeo/aws-gdal-robot) -> A proof of concept implementation of running GDAL based jobs using AWS S3/Lambda/Batch
 * [Building a robust data pipeline for processing Satellite Imagery at scale](https://medium.com/fasal-engineering/building-a-robust-data-pipeline-for-processing-satellite-imagery-at-scale-808700b008cd) using AWS services & Airflow
 * [Using artificial intelligence to detect product defects with AWS Step Functions](https://aws.amazon.com/blogs/compute/using-artificial-intelligence-to-detect-product-defects-with-aws-step-functions/) -> demonstrates image classification workflow